cboudereau/cboudereau.github.io/_posts/2017-08-09-why-parser.markdown

 ```

 The orElse combinator is like a branch condition, if x has an error then run y.
-But if x it is ok, just return x without running y
+But if x is ok, just return x without running y

 ```
 let orElse x y =